pradeepjey/vue-booksApp/README.md

-# Vue 3 + TypeScript + Vite + Tailwindcss
+# Vue 3 + TypeScript + Vite + Pinia + Tailwindcss

-This Books appliation is build with vue3, vitejs, Typescript and tailwindcss.
+This Books appliation is build with vue3, vitejs, Pinia, Typescript and tailwindcss.

 # Application Requirements